carbocation/interpose/README.md

 func main() {
 	middle := interpose.New()

+	// First apply any middleware that will not write output to http body

+	// Log to stdout.
+Taken from Gorilla middle.Use(middleware.GorillaLog())

+	// Gzip output that follows.
+Taken from Negroni middle.Use(middleware.NegroniGzip(gzip.DefaultCompression))

-	router := mux.NewRouter()
+	// Now apply any middleware that modify the http body. router := mux.NewRouter()
+	middle.UseHandler(router)

 	router.HandleFunc("/{user}", func(w http.ResponseWriter, req *http.Request) {
 		fmt.Fprintf(w, "Welcome to the home page, %s!", mux.Vars(req)["user"]) })

-	// First apply any middleware that modify the http body, since the first
-	// added will be the last applied.
-This permits other middleware to alter headers middle.UseHandler(router)

-	// Now apply any middleware that will not write output to http body

-	// Log to stdout.
-Taken from Gorilla middle.Use(middleware.GorillaLog())

-	// Gzip output.
-Taken from Negroni
-	middle.Use(middleware.NegroniGzip(gzip.DefaultCompression))

 	http.ListenAndServe(":3001", middle)
 }

 ```